Join us for a deep dive discussion on how to build a sustainable organization in times of rapid economic and political change.

 Connect with your peers to explore a new way to envision your future, deploy precious resources and genuinely leverage the capacity of your organization, making it extremely relevant and attractive to funders, strategic partners and the broader community.

 Learn how a new way of doing business has enabled organizations to double their measurable impact over several years and increase revenues by 50% in 12 months.
 Discover the foundation required for your organization to get these kinds of results too.

 When?
 Thursday January 30th from 9:00 am – 11:30 am.
 Coffee and light breakfast served.

 What are current challenges telling you about the need to change how business is done?

 How can you develop a big enough vision & create enough value to attract new funders and excite existing supporters?

 How can you align the board, team and partners behind a bigger vision supported by increased fundraising, partnerships and community impact?

-Join us for this Executive Roundtable designed just for you.
+Join us for this Power Breakfast designed just for Executive Directors and Board Chairs.

-“I got tremendous value from the Roundtable.
+“I got tremendous value from this session.
 Over the next month I implemented strategies we discussed and see noticeable improvements in board member engagement.
 Thank you!”

 – Adrienne Cole, CEO, Greater Raleigh Chamber of Commerce